-Louise paints mostly plein air directly from the subject but often takes small studies back into the studio to create larger works.
-She usually paints with oils or soft pastels but she also uses acrylics, gouache and watercolour.
-During lockdown she explored still life, creating 'lockdown landscapes' featuring mundane, uncelebrated household objects.
+Louise paints mostly plein air directly from the subject but sometimes takes small studies back into the studio to create larger works.
+She usually paints with oils or soft pastels but also uses acrylics, gouache and watercolour.

-Louise completed a degree in French and Fine Art at the University of Exeter, where she specialised in painting.
-She developed her print making skills at The City Lit and Morley College in London and also attended courses in stained glass making and sculpture.
+Louise completed a degree in French and Fine Art at the University of Exeter, specialising in painting.
+She honed her printmaking skills in London where she also attended courses in stained glass making and sculpture.
 After a career of some 25 years in publishing and marketing, Louise was able to transition to a full time career as an artist and art teacher in 2017.

-Louise has exhibited at Panter & Hall Gallery, Webbs Road Gallery, Putney Arts Theatre, Urban Art Fair and a number of artists' open houses.
-She has been selected for the Pastel Society Annual Exhibitions 2020 and 2021 and several Chelsea Art Society Annual Exhibitions.
-In 2017 she won the Jacksons Pastel Landscapes competition.
-She has also completed several private commissions and has work hanging in homes around the UK and abroad.
+Louise has exhibited at the Mall Galleries, Panter & Hall Gallery, Webbs Road Gallery, Putney Arts Theatre, Urban Art Fair and a number of open studios.
+She has been selected several times for the Pastel Society and Chelsea Art Society annual exhibitions, as well as Art for Youth.
+In 2017 she won the Jacksons Pastel Landscapes competition and, in 2020, was a semi-finalist in Sky Arts Landscape Artist of the Year.

 Most of the artworks on this site are for sale.
 Please take a look and contact Louise if you are interested in buying, viewing, commissioning something or would like to be kept informed of exhibitions and other places you can see Louise's work.